asvd/helios-kernel/README.md

 }
 ```

-In the head of a module, a set of dependences are listed using the
+In the head of a module, a set of dependencies are listed using the
 `include()` function.
 Each call of this function stands for a single
 dependence.
 The code inside the `init()` function declaration is a
 module code.
 It will be issued by Helios Kernel as soon as all
-dependences included at the module head are loaded.
+dependencies included at the module head are loaded.

 The only argument of the `include()` function is the exact path to the
 module which should be loaded beforehand — so that it is always easy